rubenwardy/minetest_modding_book/_en/basics/getting_started.md

 ## What are Games and Mods?

-The power of Minetest is the ability to easily develop games without the need to create your own voxel graphics, voxel algorithms or fancy networking code.
+The power of Minetest is the ability to easily develop games without the need to create your own voxel graphics, voxel algorithms, or fancy networking code.

 In Minetest, a game is a collection of modules which work together to provide the content and behaviour of a game.